 Can I make this with homemade biscuits?

-So, here’s the million dollar question…do I think homemade biscuit dough would work in monkey bread?
+So, here’s the million dollar question…do I think homemade biscuit dough would work in this monkey bread recipe?

 The answer…yes, I THINK so, but I’ve not tried it.